 - 1. Be enrolled and registered for classes at GCSC. - 2.
 Apply to receive Accommodations with the Student Accessibility Resources (SAR) Department.
 DUAL ENROLLED students must apply through GCSC for accommodations.
 IEP/504 accommodations DO NOT automatically transfer. - 3.
-Provide any and all documentation/paperwork regarding your disability to the SAR Department. - 4.
-Schedule an appointment with the SAR Department (850.747.3243) to review and agree to all terms of accommodation plan. - 5.
+You will need to electronically attach any and all documentation/paperwork regarding your disability to the SAR application. - 4.
+Schedule an appointment with the SAR Department (850.747.3243) to review and agree to all terms of the accommodation plan. - 5.
 Self-Identify to each Professor(s) for each course of your approved accommodations.